puppeteer/puppeteer/utils/browser/README.md

 ### Running inside Chrome Extension

-You might want to enable `unsafe-eval` inside extension by adding the following to your`manifest.json` file:
+You might want to enable `unsafe-eval` inside the extension by adding the following to your `manifest.json` file:

 ```
 "content_security_policy": "script-src 'self' 'unsafe-eval'; object-src 'self'"